 Written, directed, and produced by Andrew Niccol, ‘In Time’ is set in a dystopian world where genetic engineering has cured aging.
 People don’t get older than 25.
-This has brought about the creation of an economic system around time.
+This has brought about the creation of an economic system over time.
 Each individual has a clock on their arm that corresponds to how much time they have left before they die.
 The film’s ensemble cast includes Justin Timberlake, Amanda Seyfried, Alex Pettyfer, Cillian Murphy, Vincent Kartheiser, Olivia Wilde, Matt Bomer, and Johnny Galecki.
 The movie was a huge hit after it was originally released and has since achieved cult status.
-Here are seven films similar to ‘In Time’.
-You can watch most of these movies like ‘In Time’ on Netflix, Hulu, or Amazon Prime.
+Here are seven films similar to ‘In Time.’

 7. Elysium (2013)

-Starring Matt Damon, Jodie Foster, Sharlto Copley, and Alice Braga, South African filmmaker Neill Blomkamp’s ‘Elysium’ gives us a unique, but no less earnest, look at issues like classism, overpopulation, labor exploitation, and healthcare through the prism of a science fiction setting.
-In the film, earth has been nearly destroyed by various events prior to the story and is inhabited by the poor who don’t have access to most state-of-art medical technologies.
+Starring Matt Damon, Jodie Foster, Sharlto Copley, and Alice Braga, South African filmmaker Neill Blomkamp’s ‘Elysium’ gives us a unique but no less earnest look at issues like classism, overpopulation, labor exploitation, and healthcare through the prism of a science fiction setting.
+In the film, the earth has been nearly destroyed by various events prior to the story and is inhabited by the poor who don’t have access to most state-of-the-art medical technologies.
 The rich and the powerful live on a luxurious space habitat known as Elysium.
-The film follows Max Da Costa (Damon), a car-thief turned assembly line worker on earth, who infiltrates Elysium to search for a cure for his radiation poisoning.
+The film follows Max Da Costa (Damon), a car thief turned assembly line worker on Earth, who infiltrates Elysium to search for a cure for his radiation poisoning.

 6. Total Recall (1990)